Most Reverend Anthony Fisher OP

 Archbishop Fisher serves the Church in Australia as a member of the Permanent Committee of the Australian Catholic Bishops Conference.
 He continued as chair of the Bishops Commission for Family, Youth and Life and as Bishops’ Delegate for Youth until late 2018.
 In 2018 he was elected Vice-President of the Australian Bishops and chair of the Bishops Commission for Catholic Education.

-Archbishop Fisher is Chancellor of the Catholic Institute of Sydney and a Member of the Company and Board of Identity of the Australian Catholic University.
+Archbishop Fisher is Chancellor of the Catholic Institute of Sydney and a Member of the Company, Senator and Chair of the Board of Identity of the Australian Catholic University.
 He has published extensively in bioethics, moral theology, history, law and spirituality.
 His most recent books include: “Catholic Bioethics for a New Millennium” (Cambridge University Press, 2012); “The Healing Peace of Christ: Reflections on Illness and Recovery, Death and New Life” (St Paul’s, 2017); “War and Terror, Peace and Hope” (St Paul’s, 2018); and “My Dear Young Friend: Letters on Youth, Faith and Future” (St Paul’s, 2018).
 He has a popular weekly column in “The Catholic Weekly” and engages through Facebook and Twitter.

 His community involvements have included being Chaplain to the Parliament of Victoria; member of the Infertility Treatment Authority of Victoria; member of several hospital ethics committees; and chaplain to various organisations such as the Order of Malta and the Order of the Holy Sepulchre.
 His hobbies include reading and writing, tennis and cooking.